--- have transferred to a 4
+--- have tunned and 4

 Data helps us understand our students and how we may help.

 Student Voices

 Leadership Retreat

 "A leader is humble, but still able to accept praise.
 Our experience on the ropes course brought this concept up because the people I was supporting and encouraging told me thank you after our experience together.
 I had a hard time genuinely accepting their thanks, but I realized that part of leadership is acknowledging your own strengths."